Taken from:

 problem.
 Don't direct it personally at anyone.
 You can't vent and

-• Don't try to solve a problem if you're impaired: tired, hungry, drunk
+solve problems at the same time. - Don't try to solve a problem if you're impaired: tired, hungry, drunk

-• Surrender to your responsibility.
+or unstable. - Surrender to your responsibility.
 When you become aware that you have

 made a mistake, admit it, and apologize.
 Use it as an opportunity to